AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-27/acsd-48059-merchants-cannot-save-the-match-product-by-rule-for-categories-attribute.md

 <u>Actual results</u>:

 * You are not able to save the category with the new rule and condition.
-* "Something went wrong while saving the category" error is displayed.
+* *Something went wrong while saving the category* error is displayed.

 ## Apply the patch